webmind/handbook/docs/devops-guide/secure-domain.md

 sidebar_label: Authentication (Secure Domain)
 ---

-It is possible to allow only authenticated users for creating new conference rooms.
-Whenever new room is about to be created Jitsi Meet will prompt for user name and password.
-After room is created others will be able to join from anonymous domain.
-Here's what has to be configured:
+It is possible to allow only authenticated users for creating a new conference rooms.
+Whenever a new room is about to be created Jitsi Meet will prompt for a user name and password.
+After the room is created others will be able to join from the anonymous domain.
+Here's what will have to be configured:

 ## Prosody configuration